 California Accident Fault Laws

-Because California is a pure comparative negligence state according to California Civil Code §1714, more than one person can be responsible for the damages in a car accident.
+Since California is a pure comparative negligence state according to California Civil Code §1714, more than one person can be responsible for paying those costs.

 Comparative Negligence